PavanRangani/docs/docs/prd/aggregated-report/pdf.md

   - Format:  `{Report Name}-{legal entity name}.pdf`
   - Here Legal entity name is the name of the legal entity under whose tab this report is created.

+#### Design Decision

+- Currently, we don't have enough space to show the full name of `Historical Investment Policy Statement` in the historical IPS pdf file.
+That's why we have shown the short name of `Historical IPS`.
+- But we have more space in the index page and section breaker page, so we have shown full names in both.

 ### Sample PDF reports

 - [Report with single entity](https://drive.google.com/file/d/1adKGcEL9xaPUfy96nKPoU6A7EdU2SfHn/view?usp=sharing)